 Being out on the road might make you feel carefree and invincible, but if you’re not leaving your whole prior life behind, there are still many things to take care of before setting off.

 Scan/make copies of any important documents you might need and upload them to the cloud or take them with you.
 Digitise your utility and tax payments, if possible, so you don’t worry about them while on the move.
 Take into account your medical history and that of your companions – make any necessary appointments beforehand and take whatever medications you might need with you (don’t forget to get an all-purpose first aid kit, too).
+It would be helpful to have Hamilton first aid training so you’ll know how to response in medical emergencies.

 Consider storage options